 Edelrid could have easily paired this with a thinner dogbone to keep the weight down, but we appreciated the wider sling in those moments when we did go to grab it.
 The sewn-in material with the logo and specs on it was a bit annoying, but much better than the rubber piece tacked on to the Black Diamond LiveWire.
 We understand that companies need to mark their products, but don't appreciate it when it interferes with performance.

-is best for sport climbing applications.
+Due to their weight, the Edelrid Bulletproof is best for sport climbing applications.
 Could you replace your entire rack with these quickdraws?
 Sure, but they might be better off strategically used in certain situations, such as on the first bolt of a route you're going to be working on (it will receive more wear from the back and forth of a belayer taking in slack) or as toprope anchors.
 Guides might want to consider investing in a rack of these as well.
 They're typically climbing below their own limit, so the extra weight shouldn't be too much of an issue, and they'll appreciate the added longevity if they're out there using them seven days a week.

 This quickdraw retails for $29 and $30 (short or longer sling), making it the most expensive draw in this review.
 If it lasts even twice as long as a standard quickdraw, though, that would still make it an exceptional value.
-While we can't really tell what the longevity of this draw will be from our two-month testing period, our personal experience with steel carabiners vs. aluminum makes us very excited about the Bulletproof.
+While we can't really tell what the longevity of this draw will be from our testing period, our personal experience with steel carabiners vs. aluminum makes us very excited about the Bulletproof.
 This might be the first quickdraw we've ever owned where the sling wears out before the carabiners.

 We were really excited to check out the Edelrid Bulletproof quickdraw, and it didn't disappoint.
-While not our favorite overall draw, we think it's a great compliment to any rack, and we plan on keeping a couple of these around for extreme top roping sessions or the first bolt on our proj.
+While not our favorite overall draw, we think it's a great compliment to any rack, and we plan on keeping a couple of these around for extreme top-roping sessions or the first bolt on our proj.
 We've given it our Top Pick for Durability award for the extra longevity that the stainless steel insert is sure to impart, and we'll keep using it to test its lifespan compared to an all-aluminum draw.